HK Army Speed vs Dye LT-R vs Virtue Spire IR

-It fell from a tree when I was playing.
-It actually like fell through my Speed feed.
-But I still had a pine cone in there, and I kept reloading paint balls.
+[Jake] It fell from a tree when I was playing.
+It actually fell through my Speed feed.
+But I still had a pine cone in there, and I kept reloading paintballs.
 And the pine cone just kept jumping up over the fins.
 And I kept on actually feeding.
 I have a video of it.
 It was pretty funny.
 And I was like what's going on?
 And I pulled out a pine cone.
-So it will feed your sort of basically anything which is really cool, which is why I liked it and why I used it for so many years.
+So it will feed sort of basically anything which is really cool, which is why I liked it and why I used it for so many years.

-Let's talk about ergonomics and actual profile of the hopper itself.
-So I know the reason you really liked to have it was the fact of like the rotor you've got there.
+Let's talk about ergonomics and the actual profile of the hopper itself.
+So I know the reason you really liked to have it was because of the rotor you've got there.
 I mean, it's fat and chunky in the back.
 There's no denying that.